00d/dnd3.5e-srd/001-md/DivineAbilitiesandFeats.md

 **Suggested Portfolio Elements:** Fate, gambling, luck.

-## Power Of Nature
+# POWER OF NATURE

 **Benefit:** The deity can perform any of the following in a radius of one mile per divine rank around the deity, at will, as a full-round action.

-- Create or quell winds to produce anything from still air to tornado force winds.
+• Create or quell winds to produce anything from still air to tornado force winds.

-- Set the temperature anywhere from --50°F to 120°F.
+• Set the temperature anywhere from --50°F to 120°F.

-- Shake the earth, as the *earthquake *spell.
+• Shake the earth, as the *earthquake *spell.

-- Create rain, sleet, hail, snow, or thunderstorms.
+• Create rain, sleet, hail, snow, or thunderstorms.

 These effects last as long as the deity concentrates and for up to 1 minute per divine rank afterward.
 The deity can end an effect as a free action.

 **Suggested Portfolio Elements:** Nature, sea, weather.

-## Power Of Truth
+# POWER OF TRUTH

 **Benefit:** The deity knows when anyone (other than a deity of equal or higher rank) deliberately lies.
 This ability works like the *discern lies *spell, except that it works continuously and applies to any creature the deity can perceive.
 The deity also can enchant creatures so they become truthful.
 The deity can affect up to one creature per divine rank at once, but no more than that number each day.
 All must be within the deity's line of sight when first affected.
 The enchanted creatures become unable to utter any deliberate falsehoods or evasions of truth for one day.
 The subject is allowed a Will save (DC 10 + the deity's Charisma modifier + the deity's divine rank) to resist.
 Subjects who make successful saves become immune to this ability for one day.

 **Suggested Portfolio Elements:** Justice, law, truth.

-## Rejuvenation
+# REJUVENATION

 **Prerequisites:** Divine rank 11, Divine Fast Healing salient divine ability.

 **Benefit:** When the deity suffers an attack that should destroy it, it simply disperses and reassembles later.
 Roll 10d10 to determine the number of days before the deity returns.

 **Notes:** If the deity is killed in its own realm, subtract the deity's divine rank from the number of days it takes to return.
-If the deity's realm is on a divinely morphic Outer Plane, and the deity is killed there, subtract twice the deity's divine rank from the number of days it takes to return.
+If the deity's realm is on a divinely morphic Outer Plane, and the deity is killed there, subtract twice the deity's divine rank from

+the number of days it takes to return.
 The return always takes at least one day.

 This ability is ineffective if the deity is killed by another deity of equal or higher rank.

 **Suggested Portfolio Elements:** Death, life, undead.

-## See Magic
+# SEE MAGIC

 **Prerequisites:** Magic domain.